Mr-Ajay-Rathod/BigInteger-Library-CSharp/README.md

 # BigInt Library - C# Migration

-This is a complete migration of the C++ BigInteger Library to C#.
-The library provides arbitrary precision arithmetic operations for integers of any size.

-## Project Structure
+This project implements a BigInteger library in C# that supports arbitrary-precision arithmetic for integers of any size.
+It enables accurate and efficient computation beyond the limits of built-in numeric types, with support for operations such as addition, subtraction, multiplication, division, and modular arithmetic.
+The library is designed for performance, reliability, and ease of integration into .NET applications.

 - `BigInt.cs` - Main BigInt class with all operations and utility functions
 - `Program.cs` - Test suite demonstrating the library usage